 4.6.4 FLASH Protection Register (FPROT and NVPROT)

-During reset, the contents of the nonvolatile location NVPROT are copied from FLASH into FPROT.
-This register may be read at any time.
+During reset, the contents of the nonvolatile location NVPROT is copied from FLASH into FPROT.
+This register may be read at any time, but user program writes have no meaning or effect.
+Background debug commands can write to FPROT.